 (b) acquire from or dispose of to a director or employee of the co-operative, or a relative, within the meaning of the Corporations Act, of a director or employee of the co-operative or of the spouse (or de facto partner) of a director or employee of the co-operative, property the value of which represents the percentage prescribed by the regulations, or more, of the total value of all the assets of the co-operative that relate to its primary activities;

-(c) acquire an asset the value of which represents the percentage prescribed by the regulations, or more, of the total value of the assets of the co-operative, if the acquisition would result in the co-operative starting to carry on an activity that is not one of its primary activities.
+(c) acquire an asset the value of which represents the percentage prescribed by the regulations, or more, of the total value of the assets of the co-operative, if the acquisition would result in the co-operative starting to carry on an activity that is not one of its primary activities;

+(d) dispose of an asset, if the disposal would result —

+(i) in the co-operative ceasing to carry on an activity referred to in subsection (3A); or

+(ii) in the ability of the co-operative to carry on an activity referred to in subsection (3A) being substantially impaired.

-Penalty: a fine of $6 000.
+Penalty for this subsection: a fine of $6 000.

+(3A) Subsection (2)(d) applies to an activity of a co-operative if —

+(a) the activity is a primary activity of the co-operative; and

+(b) under rules of the co-operative referred to in section 111(a) or regulations made for the purposes of section 111(b), the use or support of the activity, or the maintenance of a relationship or an arrangement with the co-operative for carrying on the activity, can be sufficient to establish active membership of the co-operative.

-(3) If a co-operative contravenes this section, each person who is a member of the board of the co-operative is taken to have committed an offence unless the person satisfies the court that he or she used all due diligence to prevent the contravention by the co-operative.
+(3) If a co-operative contravenes this section, each person who is a member of the board of the co-operative is taken to have committed an offence, if the person —

+(a) was in a position to influence the conduct of the co-operative in relation to the commission of the offence by it; and

+(b) did not use all due diligence to prevent the commission of the offence by it.

-Penalty: a fine of $6 000.
+Penalty for this subsection: a fine of $6 000.

 (4) The Registrar may, by order published in the Gazette, exempt a co-operative from compliance with a provision of this section and section 186 in relation to any matter to which this section applies.

+(5) An exemption may be granted unconditionally or subject to conditions.

+[Section 273 amended by No. 7 of 2016 s.
+95 and 200.]

 Part 11 — Restrictions on the acquisition of interests in co-operatives

 Division 1 — Restrictions on share and voting interests